Kernix13/markdown-cheatsheet/README.md

 **two underscores**
 ```

+The two underscores is being converted to asterisks in the block above (asterisks preferred), so let's try it in an inline code block: `__two underscores__`.

 ### Italic

 **Italic**: use a _single asterisk_ or _underscore_ before and after the text for italic styling.
 The preferred syntax is to use an underscore for italics: